netvirt/netvirt/android/README.md

 For packaging/signing:

-* Android SDK with binaries from /tools and /platform-tools in your `$PATH`
+* Android SDK with binaries from /tools and /platform-tools in your `$PATH` (on Debian: `apt-get install openjdk-7-jre-headless android-tools-adb openjdk-7-jdk`)
 * `make keygen  # generates a keystore for signing the APK`

 How to test